 The fair values of assets and liabilities that are not traded in an active market are determined using one or more valuation techniques.
-These valuation techniques maximise, to the extent possible, the use of observ market data.
-If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
-If one or m significant inputs are not based on observable market data, the asset or liability is included in Level 3.
+These valuation techniques maximise, to the extent possible, the use of observations techniques maximise, to the extent possible, the use of observable, and all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
+If one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.